abhishekumrawal/UIUC-ECE374B-SP23.github.io/_resources/TikzDocumentation.md

+---
+layout: resource
+title: "TikZ Quickstart"

+description: TikZ is a LaTeX drawing tool that is especially useful for drawing simple diagrams such as automata.
+This is a quick guide on creating your first automata diagram.

+icon: star-o
+people:
+  - gautham
+---

 # TikZ Package
 TikZ is a powerful package for creating graphics and diagrams in LaTeX documents.
 With TikZ, you can create a wide variety of diagrams, such as flowcharts, mind maps, timelines, Venn diagrams, and much more.
 TikZ provides a lot of flexibility in terms of customization, so you can create graphics that match the style and formatting of your document.
 We can start by using the tikz package.